AutonomousOrganization/clplug/README.md

 - `get/put` polymorphic state
 - `yield` to respond

-Several examples are included that are intended to be useful examples for (d)evelopers and node (o)perators
+Several examples are included that are intended to be useful for (d)evelopers and node (o)perators
 - **movelog**
     - o - specify logfile= see fees earned and other coin movements
     - d - wherein a notification is subscribed, an option is added, and the state monad is used